Whole Body Donation Partnership Program

 This is very important information regarding Whole Body Donation

-Others, who claim to be “whole body donation programs”, are actually businesses that dismember, or dissect, the body and actually “lease” body parts to purchasers throughout the country.
+Some, who claim to be “whole body donation programs”, are actually businesses that dismember, or dissect, the body and actually sell or lease body parts to purchasers throughout the country.
 They call this process “Tissue Procurement.”
-The leased body parts are not generally returned.
+These body parts are generally not returned.
 The unused body parts (usually only 15-25% of the body) are cremated (generally by a third party) and returned to the family.
 Some of these businesses even go so far as to advertise “Free Cremation” in order to get families to donate the body to their business.
 Again, educate yourself and do not agree to anything that does not meet your family’s needs or desires.

 The Crown Memorial Center role in whole body donation - Crown Memorial Centers recognize the benefits to society, and the need to educate future health care professionals and train experienced health care professionals on new techniques and procedures.
-That can only be achieved through the generous gift of whole body donation.
-With this in mind, we are proud to be Oregon’s leading supporter of our two whole body donation programs.
-When we facilitate a whole body donation, we accept the transportation payment from the university as payment-in-full and there are no charges to the family.
-The only cost to the family will be additional items requested at the time of death such as certified death certificates, memorial service assistance, viewing prior to donation or memorial products like urns or jewelry.
-There may also be times when a family is asked to pay mileage charges if the decedent is outside out service area.
+This can only be achieved through the generous gift of whole body donation.
+With this in mind, we are proud to be one of Oregon’s leading supporters of whole body donation.
+When we facilitate a whole body donation, there are no charges to the family unless additional items are requested at the time of death such as certified death certificates, memorial service assistance, viewing prior to donation or memorial products like urns or jewelry.
+There may also be situations when a family is asked to pay mileage charges if the decedent is outside of our service area.